 Eligibility for Gate Economics: Educational Qualification

-A candidate who is currently studying in the 3rd or higher years of Economics undergraduate degree program OR has already completed any government approved degree program in Economics or Relevant Stream is eligible for appearing in the GATE 2022 exam.
+A candidate who is currently studying in the 3rd or higher years of an Economics undergraduate degree program OR has already completed any government-approved degree program in Economics or a Relevant Stream, is eligible to appear in the GATE 2026 exam.

 Qualifying Degree | Qualifying Degree/Examination | Description of eligible candidates |